 The Phi Kappa Psi Foundation has launched a specific giving page that offers two ways to support students impacted by the COVID-19 pandemic through charitable giving: https://www.pkpfoundation.org/covid19/

-- The Phi Psi Friendship Fund allows individuals to make gifts that will be pooled and then available to undergraduates with proven financial need as the result of COVID-19 related hardships.
-We expect grants to be made in increments of $500 to $2,500.
+- The Phi Psi Friendship Fund allows individuals to make gifts that will be pooled and then available to undergraduates and alumni with proven financial need as the result of COVID-19 related hardships.
+Grants are available in increments of $500 to $2,500.

 - Chapter “One Funds” allow alumni to make gifts to benefit a specific chapter.
 One Funds are used to fund specific student hardships as well as support the growing financial hardships being experienced